jennifer-cristine12/100-days-of-java/README.md

 # 100-days-of-java
 making mini projects using java every single day

+## about each project
+these prjects were extracted from the website https://www.100daysofcode.io/learn/java , in this, there are differnt challenges from a simple "hello world" to making a full back end application using java
  - Day 1
    - writing a hello world using system.out.println
  - Day 2